cysouw/diathesis/text/c11_infinitive.md

 Verbs like *übersehen* 'to overlook' [@next a] or *erläutern* 'to elucidate' [@next b] only appear to allow for this epistemic interpretation with an additional evaluative adverbial like *leicht* 'easy' or *schwer* 'difficult' (cf. [@sec:adverbial-reflexive-transitive-anticausative]).
 More research is needed to establish what kind of verbs necessarily need such an additional adverbial.

 ::: ex
-- Der Dozent überseht den Rechtschreibfehler. \
+- Der Dozent übersieht den Rechtschreibfehler. \
   Solch ein Rechtschreibfehler lässt sich leicht (vom Dozenten) übersehen.
 - Der Dozent erläutert den Begriff. \
   Der Begriff lässt sich nur schwer (vom Dozenten) erläutern.